-Restoring Factory Defaults

-When programming your TQi transmitter, you may feel the need to start over with a clean slate.
+Restoring Factory Defaults When programming your TQi transmitter, you may feel the need to start over with a clean slate.
 Follow these simple steps to restore the factory settings:

 - 1. Turn transmitter off. - 2.
 Hold both MENU and SET. - 3.
 Turn transmitter on. - 4.
 Release MENU and SET.
 The transmitter LED will blink red. - 5.
-Press MENU twice.
-LED will blink red 3 times repeatedly. - Press SET to clear settings.
+Press MENU 3 times.
+LED will blink red 4 times repeatedly. - 6.
+Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.